-Usually, symptoms appear days to weeks after acute otitis media develops, as the spreading infection destroys the inner part of the mastoid process.
+Usually, symptoms of mastoiditis appear days to weeks after acute otitis media develops, as the spreading infection destroys the inner part of the mastoid process.
 A collection of pus (abscess) may form in the bone.
 The skin covering the mastoid process may become red, swollen, and tender, and the external ear is pushed sideways and down.
 Other symptoms are fever, pain around and within the ear, and a creamy, profuse discharge from the ear.
 The pain tends to be persistent and throbbing.
 Hearing loss can become progressively worse.

 Doctors typically base the diagnosis on the person's symptoms.
 Sometimes doctors do a CT scan to confirm the diagnosis.
 To identify the bacteria causing the infection, doctors take samples of the discharge from the ear so that the bacteria in the discharge can be grown in a laboratory (cultured).